- Microsoft Excel is one of the most widely used tools for data analysis

 Step-1: Click somewhere in the list of data.
 Choose the Insert tab, and click PivotTable.
 Excel will automatically select the area containing data, including the headings.
 If it does not select the area correctly, drag over the area to select it manually.
 Placing the PivotTable on a new sheet is best, so click New Worksheet for the location and then click OKStep-2: Now, you can see the PivotTable Field List panel, which contains the fields from your list; all you need to do is to arrange them in the boxes at the foot of the panel.
 Once you have done that, the diagram on the left becomes your PivotTable.

 2. Creating Charts: Building a chart/ graph in excel requires nothing more than selecting the range of data you wish to chart and press F11.
-This will create a excel chart in default chart style but you can change it by selecting different chart style.
+This will create an Excel chart in default chart style but you can change it by selecting different chart style.
 If you prefer the chart to be on the same worksheet as the data, instead of pressing F11, press ALT + F1.

 1. Remove duplicate values: Excel has inbuilt feature to remove duplicate values from a table.
 It removes the duplicate values from given table based on selected columns i.e. if you have selected two columns then it searches for duplicate value having same combination of both columns data.